learn-co-curriculum/phase-4-active-record-associations-review-readme/README.md

 end
 ```

+Like any other column, foreign keys are accessible through instance methods of
-And in Active Record, this mean you could find a post's author with the
+the same name.
+This means you could find a given `post`'s author with the following
-following Active Record query:
+Active Record query:

 ```ruby
 Author.find(post.author_id)